-judge means a judge, or the associate judge, of the Supreme Court, and includes a person prescribed by regulation for this definition.
+judge includes a person prescribed by regulation for this definition.

 magistrate includes a person prescribed by regulation for this definition.

 offensive weapon means-

 - (a) anything made or adapted for use, or capable of being used, for causing injury to or incapacitating a person; or - (b) anything intended for that use by the person who is carrying it or otherwise has it in the person's possession;